Skip to content

 # Add a task under a specific block

-lqd task add "Meeting notes" --block "Project A"
+lqd task add "Meeting notes" --parent "Project A"

 # Update a task within a specific block scope